neon-jungle/wagtail-birdsong/README.rst

     class BirdsongAdminGroup(BirdsongAdminGroup):
         items = (CampaignAdmin, ContactAdmin)

-:information_source: The ``CampaignAdmin`` is just an extension of Wagtail's ``ModelAdmin`` class so most of the same options are available for overriding functionality.
-:information_source: ``BirdsongAdminGroup`` can be disabled with ``BIRDSONG_ADMIN_GROUP`` setting if you want to ``modeladmin_register`` your ``CampaignAdmin`` directly.

 Create your campaign template in ``{app_folder}/templates/mail/{model_name}.html`` e.g. ``email/templates/mail/sale_campaign.html``,
 alternatively override the ``get_template`` method on your campaign model.

-:information_source: Campaign templates use django-mjml for responsive, well designed emails.
-To read up how to setup django-mjml you can read the docs
+    **NOTE:** Campaign templates use django-mjml for responsive, well designed emails.
+To read up how to setup django-mjml you can read the docs `here <https://github.com/liminspace/django-mjml>`_.
-`here <https://github.com/liminspace/django-mjml>`_.
 There is a base template included in Birdsong that can be extended.

 ``sale_campaign.html``